markbastian/clojure-club/README.md

 Things to research if you haven't already:
 * atoms, agents, refs
 * watches

+#### August 4<sup>th</sup>: Understanding the REPL

+John is going to show us all kinds of ways to use the REPL beyond simply using it as an interactive code editor.

 #### July 24<sup>th</sup>: Clojure Applications with State - Part 1